tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 <!-- unityscript error highlight conceal -->
 <style> .err {background-color: transparent !important} </style>

 Firstly: this post looks at vectors, *as in physics*, otherwise referred to as *Euclidean vectors* (not scalable graphics).
-Unity includes classes for dealing with 2- and 3-dimensional vectors, but the purpose of this tutorial is to understand vector concepts and math from the bottom up.
-You will write your own 2D vector code from scratch, and once this is complete, take a look at Unity's built-in vector features.
+Unity includes built-in features for dealing with 2- and 3-dimensional vectors, but the purpose of this tutorial is to understand vector concepts and math from the bottom up.
+You will write your own 2D vector code from scratch, and once this is complete, take a look at what Unity offers.

 ## Introduction

 To keep things as simple as possible, this tutorial makes use of *UnityScript*.
-Anyone familiar with the basics of Unity, and some programming language (be that JavaScript, Python, C#, or something similar) should grasp things just fine.
+Anyone familiar with the basics of Unity, and some programming language (be it JavaScript, Python, C#, or something similar) should grasp things just fine.
 To get started, all you'll need is [Unity](https://unity3d.com/), and:

 * this <a href='{{ site.url }}/img/aitvuup1/nyan_cat.png' download>Nyan Cat graphic</a>;
 * this [font, named Wendy](http://www.dafont.com/wendy.font).